The CISO Role: The Chief Information Security Officer and Why It Matters for Cybersecurity Protection

 Definition of CISO:

-Chief Information Security Officer ("CISO") - a position within a medium to large company dedicated to procuring and protecting the underlying information technology to prevent cyber attacks.
+Chief Information Security Officer (CISO) is a position within a medium to large company dedicated to procuring and protecting the underlying information technology to prevent cyber attacks.
 The CISO is also known as "Chief Information Officer" depending on the company.

 Types of People who Serve as CISO: